sleconf/sleconf-www/2018/CFP.md

 #### Format

-Submissions have to use the [ACM SIGPLAN Conference Format "acmart"](http://sigplan.org/Resources/Author/#acmart-format), 10 point font, with the font family Times New Roman.
-All submissions must be in PDF format.
-If you use LaTeX or Word, please use the [ACM SIGPLAN acmart templates](http://www.sigplan.org/Resources/Author/).
+Submissions have to use the [ACM SIGPLAN Conference Format "acmart"](http://sigplan.org/Resources/Author/#acmart-format); please make sure that you always use the latest [ACM SIGPLAN acmart LaTeX template](https://www.acm.org/binaries/content/assets/publications/consolidated-tex-template/acmart-master.zip), and that the document class definition is `\documentclass[sigplan,screen]{acmart}`.
+Do not make any changes to this format!

-For authors using LaTeX, you will need to use the acmart LaTeX class (instead of sigplanconf used in the past), with the “sigplan” option in the template.
-Note that submissions must have a 10 point font.
-If you are formatting your paper using Word, you may wish to use the provided Word template that supports this font size.
-Please include page numbers in your submission.
-Setting the preprint option in the LaTeX \documentclass command generates page numbers.
-Please also ensure that your submission is legible when printed on a black and white printer.
-In particular, please check that colors remain distinct and font sizes are legible.
+Using the Word template is strongly discouraged.

+Ensure that your submission is legible when printed on a black and white printer.
+In particular, please check that colors remain distinct and font sizes in figures and tables are legible.

 SLE follows a single-blind review process.
 Thus, you do not have to blind your submission.

+All submissions must be in PDF format.

 #### Concurrent Submissions